 c.
-Board Type and Decision: In a records review conducted on 28 May 2025, and by a 5-0 vote, the Board determined the discharge is inequitable based on the applicant's length and quality of service.
-Therefore, the Board voted to grant relief in the form of an upgrade of the characterization of service to Honorable and changed the separation authority to AR 635-200, paragraph 14- 12a.
-The Board determined the narrative reason for separation, and the reentry code is proper and equitable and voted not to change them.
+Board Type and Decision: In a records review conducted on 28 May 2025, and by a 5-0 vote, the Board determined the discharge is inequitable.
+Therefore, the Board voted to grant relief in the form of an upgrade of the character of service to Honorable and the narrative reason for separation to Parenthood, with a corresponding separation code of JDG, and the reentry code to RE-1.